Archive for month: December, 2016

 Adding a backyard playhouse to your property by converting an old shed will give hours of pleasure to your children—and help with their development.

-The first step is cleaning out your existing shed so you can really get a handle on how much space you have—plus it’s easier to visualize the possibilities when you’re looking at an empty space.
-From there, draw up your plan—you can find ideas (even blueprints) online: many design websites feature she-shed makeovers—but don’t let the ideas sway you.
+The first step is cleaning out your existing shed so you can really get a handle on how much space you have.
+Plus, it’s easier to visualize the possibilities when you’re looking at an empty space.
+From there, draw up your plan—you can find ideas (even blueprints) online.
+Many design websites feature she shed makeovers—but don’t let the ideas sway you.
 Your shed should be uniquely you!

 You will have so much fun watching your vision for a women’s retreat come to life—picking out colors, choosing décor, and installing shelves (maybe even a wine rack?) and getting furniture.
 But the best part will be sitting back and enjoying the space you’ve created!